-Initial Administrative Licensure
+Preliminary Administrative Licensure

 What to Expect

 Our approach to instructional leadership is practical, inquiry-centered and firmly rooted in best practices.
-In this program, you learn how action leadership supports teachers, students and parents.
+In this program, you learn how action leadership supports teachers, students, and parents.

 Depending on the site, the program offers evening and/or weekend classes during the school year and summer day sessions.
 The majority of applicants work full-time as Oregon educators and attend classes at night during fall and spring semesters or during summer day sessions.
-Students advance through the on-campus program at their own pace; off-campus cohorts usually complete the program in two years.
+Students advance through on-campus courses at their own pace; off-campus cohorts usually complete the program in two years.
 Program completion depends on the number of courses taken per semester and the students’ own time line for finishing the requirements.

 For Current Students